 ICAJ’s bylaws contain guidelines for the investigation and discipline of misconduct, including breaches of professional standards and rules by individual members.
 To support members with understanding the I&D procedures, ICAJ publishes any updates and guidance material on its website.

 The institute conducts regular reviews of the system to ensure that it continues to align with SMO 6 requirements.

 SMO 7: International Financial Reporting Standards

 The Companies Act of 2004 (as amended) outlines the formation and operation of companies and stipulates the requirements for the preparation of their financial statements.
 The Companies Act stipulates that all limited companies must present financial statements, including, when appropriate consolidated financial statements.
 ICAJ is authorized by the Public Accountancy Act as the standard-setter in the jurisdiction and ICAJ has adopted IFRS and IFRS for SMEs as the applicable accounting standards.
 Observance of ICAJ-issued accounting standards is required under the legal and regulatory framework for entities directly supervised by the Bank of Jamaica, the Financial Services Commission, and the Jamaica Stock Exchange.

-Having adopted IFRS and IFRS for SMEs, ICAJ focuses on supporting its members with the implementation of the standards by offering training and education.
+Accordingly, ICAJ focuses on supporting implementation of the standards by offering annual training and workshops.
 It established the Accounting Standards Committee (ASC), which is responsible for reviewing and monitoring the publication of all IFRS, as well as the Exposure Drafts and discussion papers.

 The ASC monitors the application of the standards through a system of routine reviews of published and other audited financial statements.